Chapter 82 BWV 71 Gott ist mein König

 The sound must have been impressive and it would seem that the dignitaries of Mühlhausen thought so since they published the score, one of only two of Bach's cantatas to be thus recognized within his lifetime.
-The other, from 1709, has not survived.
+Ironically, the other, from 1709, has not survived.

 The opening chorus asserts the conventional and concise declamation of religious allegiance----God is my King.
-Bach begins and ends the movement with these words, set to much the same music; a trumpet fanfare figure and a controlled 'trill' on strings and continuo supports the homophonic (chordal) punching out the four-word statement of commitment.
-The centerpiece of this movement is divided into two short sections the first (from bar 8) led by the sopranos with a quasi chorale-like melody and the second emerging from bar 16.
+Bach begins and ends the movement with these words, set to much the same music; a trumpet fanfare figure and a controlled 'trill' on strings and continuo supporting the homophonic (chordal) punching out that four-word statement of commitment.
+The centerpiece of this movement is divided into two short section,s the first (from bar 8) led by the sopranos with a quasi chorale-like melody and the second emerging from bar 16.

 Each of these sections ends with the reiteration of the original pronouncement God is my King, set to the same fanfare motive.

-Thus, although Bach is subscribing to the practice of segmented movements well established in the renaissance traditions of modal music, he is clearly making efforts to unify his material.
-One wonders if, when he wrote his letter of resignation affirming his ambition to compose a canon of 'well regulated church music', he had in mind a vision of fully integrated, economically constructed, extended choruses and arias as well as an ambition to achieve a perfect union of words and music.
-Both were to become hallmarks of his later mature work, a particular hallmark of the second chorale/fantasia cycle.
+Thus, although Bach is subscribing to the practice of segmented movements, well established in the renaissance traditions of modal music, he is clearly making efforts to unify his material.
+One wonders if, when he wrote his letter of resignation affirming his ambition to compose a canon of 'well regulated church music', he had in mind a vision of fully integrated, economically constructed, extended choruses and arias in addition to an fierce ambition to achieve a perfect union of words and music.
+Both were to become characteristics of his later mature work, and a particular hallmark of the second chorale/fantasia cycle.

 The first component of the movement's middle section (from bar 8) stresses that this is the God of ancient times and its main interest lies in the nature of the choral writing.
 The soprano intones the words in a chorale-like melody, supported by an entwining quaver figuration on the lower three voices.
 This pre-empts the writing later to be found in the second-cycle fantasias where the sopranos, with few exceptions, carry the chorale melody in long notes, contrasted against the supporting voices as they depict images and ideas rooted in the text.
 It seems that even at this early stage of his career, Bach was beginning to formulate practices which were to come to full fruition in his second year at Leipzig.